CSCfi/csc-user-guide/docs/support/tutorials/puhti_quick.md

-# Moving to Puhti from Taito and Sisu
+# Getting started with Puhti

 This is a quick start guide for Puhti users.
 It is assumed that you have previously used CSC cluster resources like Taito/Sisu.
 If not,